 The New England Crime Bake is the premier conference for writers and lovers of crime writing in New England.
 Held every Veteran’s Day weekend, Friday through Sunday, Crime Bake has sold out annually for almost a decade, so be sure to register quickly when registration opens in May.

-Jointly sponsored by the New England chapters of Sisters in Crime and Mystery Writers of America, Crime Bake is a learning experience, a networking opportunity, and a wonderful time.
+Sponsored by the New England chapter of Mystery Writers of America, Crime Bake is a learning experience, a networking opportunity, and a wonderful time.
 Attendees include writers at all stages of their careers, representing every genre in crime writing, including mystery, thriller, suspense, YA, historical, and true crime.
 In addition to writers, the conference appeals to all lovers of reading and crime, including librarians, booksellers, agents, editors, publishers, and fans.

 Crime Bake is highly affordable.
 Your single registration fee covers not just Friday evening, all-day Saturday, and Sunday morning programming, it also includes several meals.
-Master classes, manuscript critiques, agent pitches, and the Saturday dinner are optional at extra cost.
+Master classes, manuscript critiques,the Agents & Editors Program, and the Saturday banquet are optional at extra cost.
 Participants who take advantage of them find they provide lasting value.
 And our room block hotel prices are among the most affordable in a major metropolitan area.

 Friday afternoon Master Classes focus on honing writing skills and becoming agile and savvy in a complex and rapidly changing publishing world.
 Well-known authors and industry experts teach these limited-class-size sessions.
 You can sign up for one or take two back-to-back.
 (You must preregister for Master Classes.
 Many classes sell out.)

 On Saturday, the main part of the conference commences.
 Crime Bake has hosted many illustrious Guests of Honor.
-Throughout the conference, you’ll see our GoH in action—on panels, in an in-depth lunchtime speech or interview, at multiple book signings, and at our Saturday night dinner.
+Throughout the conference, you’ll see our GoH in action—on panels, in an in-depth lunchtime speech or interview, at multiple book signings, and at *Saturday’s Red Carpet Awards Night Banquet.
 Join us in learning from the best of the best.

 If you’re not looking for an agent, there are other activities offered during those time slots, including our Ask the Experts Roundtables.
 Feel free to find out if one of our law enforcement or technology experts can get your manuscript unstuck, literally or figuratively.

-Saturday closes with our Dinner, themed every year for the Guest of Honor.
-There will be food, dancing, games, and costumes, as well as plenty of time to talk to your tablemates and friends.
+Saturday closes with our Red Carpet Awards Night Banquet celebrating the New England Crime Bake’s Lifetime Achievement Award and the recipients of the Al Blanchard Award.
+There will be food, dancing and door prizes, as well as plenty of time to talk to your tablemates and friends.
 (Pregistration required)

 Sunday is devoted to two Expert Sessions offering authorities from the fields of law, policing, medicine, and other fields of interest in crime writing.
 Sunday also brings our final panel, which includes the guest of honor.